PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 create a sort-of dynamic table out of that query.
 This is called a "view" - just a name for a query result.
 Don't confuse that with Django views.

-The view might seem like a trvial feature, but the point here is that it allows us to define database-side abstractions, so do not underestimate them.
+The view might seem like a trivial feature, but the point here is that it allows us to define database-side abstractions, so do not underestimate them.

 ```sql